CodeWringer/ambersteel/documents/en/ruleset/rules.md

 While not all spells can be used offensively, those that can, will inflict [damage](#health--exhaustion), proportional to the [spell's intensity](#spell-intensity) and may cause other effects on those affected by it.

-The effects of a spell do not affect the mage casting the spell, unless they suffer a [spell-backfire](#spell-backfire).
+The effects of a spell do not affect the mage casting the spell, unless they suffer a [spell-backfire](#spell-backfire) or if it is an [aoe](#area-of-effect-attack) spell.

 ## Magic Stamina
 **Magic stamina** represents a mage's capacity for casting magic without risk to themselves.